JesusFreke/lalboard/stls/ironfox cluster2/readme.md

 1. Combine [* Key Cap.stl] and [* Key Shaft.stl].
 For the Micro and regular key versions, you should just press them together.
-With any luck, and using a plier, they stick without glue.
+With any luck, and using pliers, they stick without glue.
 For the long key variant, this modification has not been implemented yet.
 Use some glue here.